emojicode/emojicode.github.io/src/reference/generics.md

 # Generics

-*Generics* allow you to write code in which you can use a placeholder – variable names – instead of actual type names, which will then be substitued with real types when you use that code later.
+*Generics* allow you to write code in which you can use a placeholder – variable names – instead of actual type names, which will then be substituted with real types when you use that code later.
 This is a really powerful feature and is a great way to avoid code duplication.